zghalliwell/Rollcall/README.md

 ### Step 4 -- Bootstrap the spreadsheet

-1. Select **`bootstrapSheets`** from the function dropdown at the top of the editor (it will probably be defaulted to "doPost" or something similar.)
+1. Select **`bootstrapSheets`** from the function dropdown at the top of the editor (it will probably default to "doPost" or something similar)
 2. Click **Run**
 3. Accept the permissions prompt -- click **Review permissions > your Gmail account > Advanced > Go to Rollcall (unsafe) > Allow**